-Although my novel The Bridge of Dead Things is clearly a work of fiction, it was suggested in part by the true tale of the respected Victorian scientist Sir William Crookes and his spirit-medium protégée Florence Cook.
+Although my novels Big Bona Ogles, Boy! and The Bridge of Dead Things are clearly works of fiction, they were suggested in part by the true tale of the respected Victorian scientist Sir William Crookes and his spirit-medium protégée Florence Cook.

 Florence Eliza Cook was born on June 3rd 1856 in Cobham, Kent to parents Henry and Emma Cook, who moved to London when she was three and took up residence at 6 Bruce Villas, Eleanor Road, Dalston.
 She was the eldest of four children.